 \x3 This is the right arrow.

-\# This encloses one or more words which denote the name of a screen appearing either somewhere else in the help text source, or in another help file.
-The name will appear underlined when viewed in the Help Text Viewer.
-Double-clicking on the name will jump to the appropriate help screen.
+appropriate help screen.
 If the name is not in the current help file, then the Help Viewer will search in the path set by the user with the Set Help File Path option in the Help Viewer.
 A preferred filename can be set for missing keywords with the \@extern function.

 If the keyword is not found in the current help source, you will receive a warning message from Makehelp.
 This serves as a reminder to verify that the keyword was not mis-typed.